Varieties: Sauvignon Blanc

 With our Sauvignon Blanc we aim at making a wine that is fresh, youthful and abundant with tropical fruit flavours.
 Balance between the fruit, alcohol and acidity is of utmost importance.

 In this wine one will smell aromas of pineapple, green melon and citrus.
 The palate is lively with bright acidity and flavours of pineapple, ripe limes, green apples and a lingering aftertaste.

-2019 was a great year for Sauvignon Blanc at Dornier.
-The ripening season was cooler than the previous three vintages.
-The result of this cooler season was that the grapes ripened at lower sugar levels and with a fresher natural acidity and more delicate flavours.
+2020 was a great year for Sauvignon Blanc on Dornier.
+The cool season led to grapes ripening at lower sugar levels while retaining its natural acidity and delicate flavours.